Engee documentation

 Mass consumption

-If you have set the Number of inputs parameter to a number greater than 1, then the equations below apply to each port.
+If you set for the parameter Number of inlets a number greater than 1, then the equations below apply to each port.
 Dynamic pressure for the input port equally

 where